furkanunsalan/Fun101/README.md

 # Fun101
+THIS IS THE VERY OLD VERSION OF THE SOURCE CODE!

 Fun101 is a fun based Discord Bot for everyone!

 This bot is designed to entertain users in Discord.